LabShengLi/nanome/docs/SpecificUsage.md

 **This is an explanation of how to use NANOME pipeline on some specific scenarios.
 For general usage, please check [Usage](https://github.com/TheJacksonLaboratory/nanome/blob/enhance5/docs/Usage.md).**
-## 1. How to use other reference genome? (ref: https://github.com/TheJacksonLaboratory/nanome/issues/130)
+## 1. How to use other reference genome in NANOME?

 NANOME support other reference genome.
 Below is an example of running NANOME for any other reference genomes, please make sure you put reference genome file .fasta and the indexed file into directory [reference-genome-dir], the `--chrSet` is the chomosomes params for the specific genome.